Roles and guidelines in the localization community

 Responsibilities

-• Submit translations for new source language content.
+• Submit translations for new content.

 • Review pending translation suggestions from contributors and provide them with timely feedback that focuses on developing skills.

-• Work with managers to create and maintain language resources for the community.
+• Work with Managers to create and maintain language resources for the community.

 • Report issues concerning source language content issues.